moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - Ingredient Explorer has been implemented with hexagon grid and mind-map visualization ✅
 - Advanced Filtering Options have been implemented with "mixology lab" theme ✅
 - Rate Limit Error Handling has been standardized across the application ✅
+- "Mocktail Corner" feature has been implemented with garden-inspired theme ✅
 - New features planned for Phase 7 (remaining):
-  - "Mocktail Corner" dedicated section for non-alcoholic drinks (Next to implement)
-  - "Browse by First Letter" alphabetical navigation
+  - "Browse by First Letter" alphabetical navigation (Next to implement)
   - General UI/UX Refinements
 - Important note: All ViewModels should now inherit from BaseViewModel for standardized error handling
 - BaseScreen should be used as foundation for all screens to ensure consistent UI structure and error handling